p-laranjinha/thing-list/README.md

 ### Searching and adding things from a browser

 If you want to use this vault as a replacement to bookmarks, or not but still want to search and add to it from outside Obsidian, there are some solutions.

-But the solutions I found don't work on mobile, so it may not fit your use case.
-Maybe you can create a bookmark at the same time you create a thing?

 #### Searching